blandflakes/brewing/yarrow.md

 ##Notes

 Brewed on 2015-04-10.
 Only had 4 ounces of yarrow available, so split that 3/5 and 2/5.
 Used Irish Moss and Wyest 1056.

+Bottled on 2015-05-31.
+The beer had a lot of floating particulates, but was clear in a sampling glass.
+Tasted sort of floral, but maybe slightly bland.
+Hopefully bottle conditioning and chilling improve the flavor.